Question: How do you pronounce your last name, Aksomitis?

 Question: What’s your favourite trip you’ve been on?

-Answer: I love visiting Lousiana, so that’s my favourite state.
-However, I’ve had some pretty awesome trips to other destinations, including my three weeks in Malaysia and Borneo, and the Trek Over the Top snowmobile ride from Tok, Alaska to Dawson City, Yukon, that David and I did together.
-In 2009, David and I visited Budapest, Hungary, which was a great trip for both of us as I have a Hungarian heritage and we attended an F-1 car race.
-In 2019 we took a cruise from Vancouver to Hawaii for my 65th birthday, which was awesome!
+Answer: Linda loves visiting Lousiana, so that’s her favourite state although she also spends a lot of time in the midwest of the U.S. However, she’s had some pretty awesome trips to other destinations, including three weeks in Malaysia and Borneo, and the Trek Over the Top snowmobile ride from Tok, Alaska to Dawson City, Yukon, that she and David did together.
+In 2009, David and Linda visited Budapest, Hungary, which was a great trip for both of them as Linda has a Hungarian heritage and they attended an F-1 car race.
+In 2019 they took a cruise from Vancouver to Hawaii for her 65th birthday, which was awesome!

 Question: What are your hobbies?

-Answer: I like to go for long walks all year round, although I skip them when it’s -40, and do exercises inside instead.
-Every night I sit in my hot tub for twenty minutes, which is wonderful before bedtime.
-Of course I read and read and read, because I love books and stories, as well as to keep up with market trends.
-I spend my winters snowmobiling with David, and my grandson, Jon.
+Answer: Linda likes to go for long walks all year round, although she skips them when it’s -40, and does exercises inside instead.
+Every night she relaxes in her hot tub for twenty minutes, which is wonderful before bedtime.
+She enjoys photography, web design, and writing.

 Question: Is there one author or writer who has been particularly inspirational in your career?

-Answer: I have been most inspired in my writing life by Harry Chapin (singer, songwriter, & performer), who I saw live in concert four times–and whose CDs are still my favourite concerts when I make a long road trip.
-I have also loved many books — check my blog for titles and authors.
+Answer: Linda has been most inspired in her writing life by Harry Chapin (singer, songwriter, & performer), who she saw live in concert four times–and whose songs are still her favourite concerts when she takes a long road trip.

 Question: If you could change one thing you wanted to do, but didn’t, what would it be?

-Answer: David and I would have found the $700 each to accompany the Sno Pro racers through the Scandinavian countries in 1975 on a two-week tour, attending the three snowmobile races.
+Answer: David and Linda would have found the $700 each to accompany the Sno Pro racers through the Scandinavian countries in 1975 on a two-week tour, attending the three snowmobile races.

 Question: What is the most rewarding thing you’ve done in your career?

-Answer: My career has spanned many different activities, many of which I never dreamed of doing!
-So, I guess publishing books for children, which I always wanted to do, has been the most rewarding.
+Answer: Linda’s career has spanned many different activities, many of which she never dreamed of doing!
+So, perhaps publishing books for children, which she always wanted to do, has been the most rewarding.

 Read an Article by Linda